Fujifilm X-T100 vs Leica X-U Typ 113

 It is notable that the X-T100 has a microphone port, which is missing on the X-U Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-T100 and the X-U Typ 113 are recent models that are part of the current product line-up.
-The X-T100 replaced the earlier Fujifilm X-T20, while the X-U Typ 113 does not have a direct predecessor.
+Both the X-T100 and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+The X-T100 was replaced by the Fujifilm X-T200, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what conclusions can be drawn?
 Is the Fujifilm X-T100 better than the Leica X-U Typ 113 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.